RENCI/tic-map-pipeline-script/README.md

 `FILTER_PATH` path to filter files to be inner joined with source data

+`BLOCK_PATH` path to block files to be right joined with source data and removed

 `RELOAD_SCHEDULE` set to `1` to daily reload

 `SCHEDULE_RUN_TIME` schedule run time of reload format `HH:MM`